-Through the Extended University Division, campus facilities, resources, and expertise are extended to middle Georgia and beyond.
+Through Extended University, campus facilities, resources, and expertise are extended to middle Georgia and beyond.

-The division's mission is to enrich the economic, cultural, personal, and professional lives of Georgians through high-quality educational programs and comprehensive conference and academic support services.
+The unit's mission is to enrich the economic, cultural, personal, and professional lives of Georgians through high-quality educational programs and comprehensive conference and academic support services.

-The division offers a diverse and comprehensive slate of services through the departments described below.
+Extended University offers a diverse and comprehensive slate of services through the departments and programs described below.

-Continuing Education serves approximately 12,000 members of our community annually through more than 800 noncredit course offerings from accounting to yoga.
-Through our offerings, community residents are able to attend camps, conferences, and courses in areas such as computers; professional development; health, fitness, and sports; the fine and performing arts; Learning in Retirement and Elderhostel; Kids' University and children's activities; and travel vacations.
+Continuing and Professional Education serves approximately 12,000 members of our community annually through more than 800 noncredit course offerings from accounting to yoga.
+Through our offerings, community residents are able to attend camps, conferences, and courses in areas such as computers; professional development; health, fitness, and sports; the fine and performing arts; Learning in Retirement and Road Scholar; Kids' University and children's activities; and travel vacations.
 To register for a course, or for camp or conference assistance, call 478-445-5277.